christopherkade/christopherkade.github.io/static/articles/intro-to-testing.md

 configure({ adapter: new Adapter() });
 ```

-> **Note**: If you're using an older version of React, make sure to configure the right adapter for the version you're using, feel free to read up on their [installation](https://airbnb.io/enzyme/docs/installation/#installation) documentation.
+> **Note**: if you're using an older version of React, make sure to configure the right adapter for the version you're using, feel free to read up on their [installation](https://airbnb.io/enzyme/docs/installation/#installation) documentation.

 You may have noted that `create-react-app` creates the following unit test: